-Health and Physical Education: Health & Wellness Education, Physical Education I, Physical Education II, and Elective Physical Education
+Health and Physical Education: Health & Wellness Education, Medical Terminology, Physical Education I, Physical Education II, and Elective Physical Education

-Other Hope Academy Offerings: Basic Skills, Introduction to 2D Art, Introduction to 3D Art, Painting, Sculpture, Interpersonal Relationships, Anatomy and Physiology, Intro to Business, College and Career Readiness
+Other Hope Academy Offerings: Recovery and Wellness, Introduction to 2D Art, Introduction to 3D Art, Painting, Sculpture, Interpersonal Relationships, Anatomy and Physiology, Intro to Business, College and Career Readiness

 Because student academic success and recovery go hand-in-hand, Hope Academy offers the Supportive, Therapeutic, Action-focused Recovery Room (STARR) Program for students who are unable to show progress in behavior, recovery and academics, and who also struggle to be successful in the general educational setting.
 The goal of this program is to prepare students to return to the Hope Academy general population successfully, or to determine if additional services outside of the school setting are needed.

 Placement into the STARR Program will be determined by staff recommendation with administrative approval.
 Each student in the program will participate for a minimum of three weeks with ongoing evaluation.

 STARR students receive:

 - The opportunity to engage in additional recovery education and support